Blaizzy/mlx-embeddings/docs/Acceptable-Formulae.md

 from source or produce cross-platform binaries (e.g. Java, Mono).
 Binary-only formulae should go to [homebrew/cask](https://github.com/Homebrew/homebrew-cask).

-Additionally, [homebrew/core](https://github.com/Homebrew/homebrew-core) formulae must also not depend on proprietary software/casks.
+Additionally, [homebrew/core](https://github.com/Homebrew/homebrew-core) formulae must also not depend on casks or any other proprietary software.

 This includes automatic installation of casks at runtime.